aketza-ayo/java8-ocp-study-notes/#3 - Generics and Collections.md

 The good news is that unboxing fails with a compiler error rather than a runtime error.
 On line 3 we create a raw list.
 Onm line 4 we try to add an int to the list.
 This works because Java automatically autoboxes to an Integer.
 On line 5, we have a problem.
 Since we are not using generics Java does not know the list contains Integers.
 It just knows about Objcts and an object cannot be unboxed in a primitive int.
 To review, the lesson is to be careful when you see code that doesn't use generics.

 ## Bounds
+You might have noticed that generics don't seem useful since they are treated as Object and therefore don't have many methods available.
+Bounded wildcards solve this by restricting what types can be used in that wildcard position.

+A *bounded parameter type* is a generic type that specifies a bound for the generic.
+Be warned that this is the hardest section in the chapter.

+A *wildcard generic type* is an unknown generic type represented with a question mark (?).
+You can use generic wildcards in three ways.
+See table below

 ## Unbounded Wildcards